Doctoral training at

 Welsh Culture and Heritage CDP4 Consortium

-This summer we are launching the second round of the Welsh Culture and Heritage CDP4 Consortium with the National Botanic Garden of Wales and the National Library of Wales.
+In summer 2024 we launched the second round of the Welsh Culture and Heritage CDP4 Consortium with the National Botanic Garden of Wales and the National Library of Wales.

 Our partnership’s 10 sites house a diverse collection of books, manuscripts, sound, film, artworks, natural history specimens, and archaeological artefacts dating back over 2,500 years.
 They include a 400-acre heritage landscape, museum gallery space, working industrial museums, traditional craftsmanship, historic buildings dating as far back as the iron age, a legal deposit library, over 2000 cubic metres of archives, and a national collections centre.